A connection to my local environment

 All of this is expressed in these new works which seek to illustrate this mystical place perched on the edge of the natural world.
 They start as traditional, painstaking observational drawings on paper in pen, which are then digitally manipulated into multiple layers that seek to illuminate hidden truths.

 These are all giclee art prints of my original digital artworks.
 They are printed to order by a local Fine Art printer on 320gsm archival, non-acidic paper with archival inks (this means that the colours are as intense as an original artwork and should not fade).
 Every single print is hand signed and dated by me.
-PLEASE NOTE that these are the highest quality art prints which are only printed to order and will take around 10 working days to reach you from the time of your order.
+PLEASE NOTE that these are the highest quality art prints which are only printed to order and are only available on specific dates.

-Prices include one signed print and mount (but not the frame) and UK postage.
+Prices include one signed print, a certificate of authenticity and UK postage.
+Smaller prints include a mount, but larger prints do not include a mount.
+Please note that none of these prints include the frame.
 If you are ordering from outside the UK please get in touch.
 PLEASE ALSO NOTE prints may not be available in all sizes (see the specific options for each print).

 These are my standard dimensions: